 The program has moved him to start giving motivational speeches, his first one being at his 10-year high school reunion.
 He wants to give speeches to kids, teaching them that they are not alone.

 “I’ve come a long ways from where I was,” Joshua says. “(IOP) is so helpful.
 If you need it, do it.
 If you even think you need it, do it.
 Whatever you need, they can find a way for you to cope with it.”

-IOP is offered for three hours a day, four days a week.
+IOP is offered for three hours a day, three days a week.
 Program length varies on individual progress.
 For more information or an IOP assessment, call 701-451-4900 or contact us online.